selmalopez/data-challenges/07-Data-Engineering/02-ML-Iteration/08-Cloud-Functions/README.md

 - You may fill *Runtime environment variables* required by your code in order to execute (those may contain credentials to third party providers for example)
 - Press *NEXT*

-## Code the function
+## Configure the Cloud Function

 Let's select a *Runtime* for our function:
 - *Python 3.9* seems to be a good option
-- You can keep or select a new *Entry point* (the main function that will be called when the **Cloud Function** is triggered)

 👉 The *runtime* defines the [language interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) (and its version) used in order to run your code

+You can keep the existing *Entry point* or use a different name.
+The *Entry point* is the name of the main function that will be called when the **Cloud Function** is triggered.

 As you see in the *docstring* of the default function created for you, the *Entry point* called when the **Cloud Function** is triggered will receive as parameters a [Flask request](https://flask.palletsprojects.com/en/2.0.x/api/#flask.Request) object. **Flask** is a python web microframework allowing to create websites and API.

 👉 The content of the *Flask request* allows the function to adapt its behavior to the parameters passed by the called.
 We will not need to use this at the moment

-We will need at least 2 files:
+We will now be editing the content of the 2 files generated for the Cloud Function:
+- `main.py` will contain the *Entry point* of the **Cloud Function** as well as all the code required to run the function
 - `requirements.txt` will contain the list of packages required for our code to run
-- `main.py` will contain the *Entry point* of the **Cloud Function** as well as all the code required to run the function (you may decide to split the code in several files if order to organize it)

 ## Daily scraper

 Using the `requests` and `beautifulsoup4` packages, create a *function* that retrieves the top 3 news of the day on [Hacker News](https://news.ycombinator.com/).

-The function, which will be called by the *Entry point* of the **Cloud Function** will not require any parameters and will return the current time and a list of results (or an empty list if an error occurs).
+The function, which will be called by the *Entry point* of the **Cloud Function** will not require any parameters and will return a list of results (or an empty list if an error occurs).

 ``` python
 def top_3_from_hackernews():